nsoliven/LockSmithCPP/README.md

 1. **DATA IS NOT SECURE YET**
    - Data in the password manager is currently NOT hashed in any way.
-   - Will be stored secrurely in the future, development on database is the priority.
+   - Will be stored securely in the future, hashing and cryptography being worked on currently.

 ## User Installation